GianniBuoni/mathing-tui/README.md

 ### nix flakes

-To install on your system add `mathing` to your inputs:
+To install onto your system, add `mathing` to your inputs:

 ```nix
 {